 If a student transfers from the school, any child protection notes will be forwarded to the student's new school marked "confidential" and for the attention of the receiving school's designated Child Protection Coordinator.
+The designated safeguarding lead should ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school or college to have support.
 A copy of the records will be kept.
 A signature of receipt will be requested.